 Now in its 29th year, the International Pinot Noir Celebration is held the last full weekend of July in McMinnville, Oregon.
 The event offers Pinot noir consumers and industry members the chance to enjoy an unparalleled selection of Pinot noir from around the world via a full schedule of seminars, walkaround tastings, winery tours, and unforgettable meals prepared by top Northwest chefs.
 With the exception of a vineyard and winery tour, the IPNC is held on the beautiful and historic Linfield College campus.
 McMinnville is an easy hour drive southwest of Portland in the heart of Oregon wine country.

-Full Weekend guests arrive Friday morning of July 24th, 2015, for three days of tastings, seminars, vineyard tours and meals.
-Throughout the weekend, guests have the chance to taste the wines from our 70+ Featured Wineries and get to know the winemakers themselves.
-Highly regarded as one of the world’s finest wine events, the IPNC also is praised as a showcase for the Northwest’s famed farm-to-table cuisine.
+Full Weekend guests arrive Friday morning for three days of tastings, seminars, vineyard tours, and meals.
+Throughout the weekend, guests have the chance to taste wines from 70+ Featured Wineries and the opportunity to meet and converse with the winemakers themselves.
+Highly regarded as one of the world’s finest wine events, the IPNC is also praised as a showcase for the Northwest’s famed farm-to-table cuisine.
 This year, more than 60 chefs from the region’s most revered restaurants will cook for IPNC guests over the course of the weekend.

 • 2 Large Outdoor Tastings

 • Numerous Weekend Seminars

 • An afternoon University of Pinot Course